Yvonne-Arteaga-Cyber/smart-incident-triage/README.md

-# Smart Incident Triage Tool
+# 🛠️ Smart Incident Triage Tool

-This project was created to simulate a basic forensic triage process using Python and YARA.
-It helped me understand how analysts run hash checks, apply rules to detect threats, and log everything they find.
-I learned a lot doing this and wanted it to look and feel real.
+This project was created to simulate a basic incident response toolkit.
+It helps me understand how analysts run hash checks, apply rules to detect suspicious patterns, and log findings.
+I wanted it to look and feel real.

+## 🧠 Why I Built It

+As part of my cybersecurity learning journey, I wanted to create something I could use to show I understand how basic forensic tools work.
+I made this project from scratch to practice scripting, detection logic, and building clean outputs that could be used in real-world triage.

 ---